The Golfito Rain

 (translation).

-"The efforts to consolidate protected areas has not been
+"The efforts to consolidate protected areas has

 finished;

-and they do not yet include samplings from all the
+and they do not yet include samplings from

 ecosystems

-in order to make a sound ecological representation,
+in order to make a sound ecological

 and there